 Since then, the use of computers to analyze data has been increasingly dominant in many tech-driven economies.
 Data analytics in the Philippines, however, is still in its early stages.
 Despite this fact, it cannot be denied that the Southeast Asian country is starting to catch up.
 According to a 2020 survey of Philippine businesses conducted by PwC, three out of five companies have already begun or are planning to start adopting data analytics methods and tools in their day-to-day operations.

 The projected growth of the data analytics profession in the Philippines coincides with Eskwelabs’ decision to join the AAP.
 As a member of this association, Eskwelabs can effectively maintain its high standards of education while contributing its knowledge and best practices to AAP.
-In turn, this ensures that Eskwelabs will actively continue to contribute to the growth of data analytics in the Philippines.
+I, in turn, this ensures that Eskwelabs will actively continue to contribute to the growth of data analytics in the Philippines.